recli/cli/readme.md

 ## Placing generators right way

-The default agreements you should have `generators` folder at project root with you own generators are inside folders.
+The default agreements you should have `generators` folder at project root with your own generators are inside folders.

-Other words, you generators should match the path: `generators/**/index*`
+Other words, your generators should match the path: `generators/**/index*`

 To override default behavior is simple (following same markup: https://storybook.js.org/docs/guides/guide-react/)